 What can we learn from adaptogens?
 Much like how they bring balance to our bodies, we must we also adapt to our changing environment to bring balance to ourselves and our community.

 We live in a dynamic universe that is always in flux, where change is the only constant.
 So clinging too tightly to anything fixed may leave you feeling left behind.
+Neuroplasticity, the ability to adjust to change is essential for health and well-being.
+We also have practices like yoga, which allow us to be physically flexible.
+Mediitation allows us to be psychologically and emotionally flexible.
+Both of these have benefits to our health.

 As we grow and develop, we face a variety of environmental challenges.
 By being equipped with an adaptive plasticity, we can develop new traits in response to imposed conditions.
 This is called adaptive plasticity.
+When we are flexible and able to bend we are less likely to break.

 The capacity to acclimate in any situation is based on our ability to learn, to take in new information, integrate it, and thrive.
 The concept of adaptive plasticity can also be applied to social, or even global, communities.
+Rigid systems can’t accommodate change as well as fluid systems.

 Effects on the Community, Society, and Planet